kyuupichan/electrumx/docs/RPC-INTERFACE.rst

   Returns a list of peer electrum servers.
 This command takes no arguments.

-  Currently peer data is obtained via a peer discovery protocol; it used to be taken from IRC.
+  Peer data is obtained via a peer discovery protocol documented in `docs/PEER_DISCOVERY.rst`_.

 * **add_peer**

   Add a peer to the peers list.
 ElectrumX will schdule an immediate connection attempt.
-This command takes a single argument: the peer's "real name" as it would advertise itself on IRC.
+This command takes a single argument: the peer's "real name" as it used to advertise itself on IRC.

   .. code::